angelpnegi/bouncing_ball/README.md

 - For multiple balls, video runs until the balls which takes the longest, i.e., was dropped from the most height will complete the number of bounces.
 - A boundary case: due to gravity the ball stops after some bounces (depending on the height it was dropped from).
 So, if number of bounces is a lot and the ball stops before, program runs for a second more (24 frames more, handled by a variable) and then breaks the loop so as to not create the long video with the ball still for more than half of the time.
 So, we understand that there is an upper limit to the number of bounces one can give to the program.
+- The code only uses cv2, numpy, os and argparse to run.
+-